bjucps209/spring22-team2/README.md

 * All bosses are present
 * Health for both enemies and players is displayed
 * Score is tracked
-* Pausing is functional
+* Pausing and pause screen are functional

 ### Serialization
 * Serialization methods are implemented for each class and for World.java
 * Saving is functional
-* Loading is partially functional
 * Unit tests are working and testing the first few lines of savegame.dat

 ### Level Builder